i18next/i18next-vue/docs/guide/component.md

 </div>
 ```

-The `$t` function ususlly uses the language set in i18next.
+The `$t` function usually uses the language set in i18next.